 - To locate a culturally responsive therapist, you may want to reach out to one of these organizations:

-- If you want help with a specific condition, you might find specialists in a national organization devoted to that condition, such as the National Eating Disorders Association or the Anxiety and Depression Association of America.
+- If you want help with a specific condition, you may find specialists in a national organization devoted to that condition, such as the National Eating Disorders Association or the Anxiety and Depression Association of America.

 - In your first few sessions, notice how your therapist responds to you.
 Do you feel respected and understood?
 Does your therapist listen to you without interrupting or judging you?